 Whatever the case, the best Chairman-CEO relationships are those that work together.
 This means they are working towards the same goals and have a similar idea of the techniques that should be used for this.
 Strong communication between the CEO and Chairman is extremely important.

+It’s certainly possible for one person to be both the Chairman and CEO.
 Having a joint Chairman and CEO can streamline the decision-making process and create a clearer company culture.
 Especially in smaller companies, an individual with skill and passion can transform the fate of the business.

 There are some drawbacks to having a joint role.
 It means the CEO will be discussing and voting on their own performance.
-As the board votes on the pay of senior management, a Chairman who is also the CEO would be involved in deciding their own pay.
-Governance watchdogs have encouraged greater separation between the board and the senior management.
+As the Board votes on the pay of senior management, a Chairman who is also the CEO would be involved in deciding their own pay.
+Governance watchdogs have encouraged greater separation between the Board and the senior management.

 Ultimately, the relationship between the Chairman and CEO will depend on your company.
 Every Board has their own priorities and plans.
 Above all, the CEO and Chairman should always ensure good communication.